Skip to main content

 Add Evaluations

-When evaluations are toggled on, the system will run evaluation logic after the conversation ends.
+When evaluations are toggled on, the system runs evaluation logic after the conversation ends.

 Applicability Criteria (optional)